ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-11-05-modern-spacy.md

 function](https://github.com/explosion/spaCy/blob/b3192ddea3aef2f55c47bfcaba1614e3fd79bd1d/spacy/training/loop.py#L24)
 from [explosion/spaCy](http://github.com/explosion/spacy).
-Of course, the implementation details differ based on what's written in our configuration, so it's still important to understand what goes in our `config.cfg` file.
+Of course, the implementation details differ based on what's written in our configuration, so it's still important to understand what goes inside our `config.cfg` file.

-### Managing and understanding your configuration
+### How to manage your config

 At first glance, the `config.cfg` file may look overwhelming.
 You are presented with a large array of settings right off the bat.
 Most of these are [reasonable